Create a Library of custom Exercises, with your own demo videos.

 2. Add a video, by pasting a YouTube or Vimeo link into the video field

 We are compatible with both YouTube and Vimeo hyperlinks only.

 Note: Youtube links will need to be "Public" or "Unlisted" and all Vimeo links must be "Public."
 The link should be for a single video as the player is not designed to handle playlists.
-YouTube 'shorts' will are not compatible.

 Pro Tip: We recommend using the YouTube mobile app to record your videos in landscape from your phone.
 This will upload your videos directly to your YouTube account, and will save you the step of later uploading your videos from your phone to YouTube.

 These Parameters will inform your prescriptions when you're building a session, so that you don't need to set these each time you add this Exercise.

 With lifts, always set the Parameters to 'Reps,' then 'Weight.'
 This helps us to identify your Exercise as a lift, or an Exercise with a working max.
 This is especially important for using Analytics, or prescribing percentages of an athlete's working max.